-If we make a coverage decision and you are not satisfied with this decision, you can "appeal" the decision.
+If we make a coverage decision, whether before or after a service is received, and you are not satisfied, you can "appeal" the decision.
 An appeal is a formal way of asking us to review and change a coverage decision we have made.
+Under certain circumstances, which we discuss later, you can request an expedited or "fast appeal" of a coverage decision.
+Your appeal is handled by different reviewers than those who made the original decision.